ObviouslyLuuk/yt_analytics_scraper/README.md

     - Check which version of Chrome you have in the settings of your browser
 - You'll also need a Google Chrome profile that's already logged into the desired YouTube account, as to avoid having to enter your login information (which Google forbids bots to do anyway if you've got 2-factor authentication enabled).
 You'll find this profile at C:\\Users\\{username}\\AppData\\Local\\Google\\Chrome\\User Data\\ <br>
 If you want to be safe:
     - create a new profile
     - login to your YouTube channel on it
     - copy the "User Data" folder (which includes your new profile) to a separate location (you need to close Chrome for this step)
-    - fill that path and profile folder name into the scrape.py file
+    - fill that path and profile folder name into the custom_values.py file
 ## Windows:
 Make sure the exec_scrape.bat file contains the correct path for your location of scrape.py.
-### Open Windows Task Scheduler
+### Open Windows Task Scheduler [(helpful tutorial for this)](https://towardsdatascience.com/automate-your-python-scripts-with-task-scheduler-661d0a40b279)
 <i>(Options or checkboxes not mentioned shouldn't be enabled)</i>
 > Create Basic Task...
 - Give Name and Description